- Undergraduate Admissions+

 Fellow and Tutor in Physics, Rokos-Clarendon Fellow in Physics, Professor of Physics

 I am the Rokos-Clarendon Fellow and Tutor in Physics and joined Pembroke in 2012 to restart Physics as an undergraduate option.
-Now we not only accept candidates for Physics, but also offer Physics & Philosophy for entry from 2016.
+Now we not only accept candidates for Physics, but also offer Physics & Philosophy.
 I hold a joint appointment with the University of Oxford and the Rutherford Appleton Laboratory, Harwell.
 I am a particle physicist and my research focuses on neutrinos, especially neutrino oscillations.

 I am giving graduate lectures in electro-magnetism for particle detectors and in the construction principle of neutrino experiments.
 At the undergraduate level I have tutored all of the 1st and 2nd year syllabus as well as the 3rd year sub-atomic physics.
 Some of my teaching material can be found here.
 I am currently concentrating my teaching on the 1st year syllabus (mechanics, electro-magnetism, special relativity, circuit theory).

 I am a member of Pembroke's Governing Body and the Library Steering Committee.
 In the past I have served on the Academic Committee and I was the Library and Archive Fellow.

 I started my career in physics doing a diploma thesis in phenomenology, looking into novel way of detecting relict neutrinos from the big bang, or solar and accelerator neutrinos.
 After this more theoretical start at the RWTH-Aachen, I switched to experimental physics and did my Ph.D. and first post-doc at the L3 experiment at the LEP collider at CERN.
 I searched for new particles (but didn't find any) and made precision measurements of the W-boson mass.